iceweb-co/iceweb.co/content/gsuite/index.en.md

 ---
 # Without an _index file in this section (gsuite), hugo does not use a section
 # template to render this file and we dont want that anyway (to alows page
 # resourcers in sub-folders).
-That's why both [type, layout] are needed to
-# correctly specify the layout
+To spcify the layout, use Both [type, layout]
 # see: https://gohugo.io/content-management/sections/#nested-sections
 # Instead of listing aliases here, put them in /config/s3.www.iceweb.co.json
 aliases: []